Food Security Fund 2023

 - Funding must be used for Food Security programming.

-- Funding must be used for new, enhanced, or the continuation of programs/ services/benefits that directly relate to reducing and/or preventing homelessness within the District of Thunder Bay.
+- Funding must be used for new, enhanced, or the continuation of programs/ services/ benefits that directly reduce and/or prevent homelessness within the District of Thunder Bay.

 - Be an incorporated non-profit organization or non-incorporated collective which operates on a non-profit basis, a municipality, or a registered charity.